kenvandemar/PilotCalendarReact/README.md

 # PilotCalendarReact
-This repo is about Pilot Calendar Financial made by React Native
+This repo is Pilot Calendar Financial App using React Native